deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18977/index.md

 ![](figures/figures_5_0.png)

-> 🔼 Figure 3 empirically studies attention mechanisms by visualizing key frames of generated motion, root trajectory, cross-attention between timesteps and words, and self-attention map for the sentence 'a person jumps.'
+> 🔼 The figure shows empirical studies of the attention mechanisms in MotionCLR, visualizing the root trajectory, cross-attention between timesteps and words, and the self-attention map for a generated motion of a person jumping.
 > <details>
 > <summary>read the caption</summary>
 > Figure 3: Empirical study of attention mechanisms.
-We use 'a person jumps.' as an example. (a) Key frames of generated motion. (b) The root trajectory along the Y-axis (vertical height).
-The character jumps on ~15-40f, ~60-80f, and ~125-145f, respectively. (c) The cross-attention between timesteps and words.
-The 'jump' word is highly activated aligning with the 'jump' action. (d) The self-attention map visualization.
+We use “a person jumps.” as an example. (a) Key frames of generated motion. (b) The root trajectory along the Y -axis (vertical height).
+The character jumps on ∼ 15 − 40f, ∼ 60 − 80f, and ∼ 125 − 145f, respectively. (c) The cross-attention between timesteps and words.
+The “jump” word is highly activated aligning with the “jump” action. (d) The self-attention map visualization.
 It is obvious that the character jumps three times.
 Different jumps share similar local motion patterns.
 > </details>

 ![](figures/figures_7_0.png)

-> 🔼 Figure 3 shows an empirical study of attention mechanisms by visualizing key frames, root trajectory, cross-attention between timesteps and words, and self-attention map of a generated motion for the sentence 'a person jumps.'
+> 🔼 The figure shows the results of motion (de-)emphasizing by manipulating the attention weights of the word 'jump', resulting in varied heights and frequencies of jumps.
 > <details>
 > <summary>read the caption</summary>
-> Figure 3: Empirical study of attention mechanisms.
-We use 'a person jumps.' as an example. (a) Key frames of generated motion. (b) The root trajectory along the Y-axis (vertical height, in Fig. 3b).
-As can be seen in Fig. 3, the character jumps at ~ 15-40f, ~ 60-80f, and ~ 125-145f, respectively. (c) The cross-attention between timesteps and words.
-The 'jump' word is highly activated aligning with the 'jump' action. (d) The self-attention map visualization.
-It is obvious that the character jumps three times.
-Different jumps share similar local motion patterns.
+> Figure 5: Motion (de-)emphasizing.
+Different weights of 'jump' (↑ or ↓) in 'a man jumps.'
 > </details>

 ![](figures/figures_8_0.png)

-> 🔼 MotionCLR supports versatile motion generation and editing via several methods, including de-emphasizing, in-place replacement, example-based generation, style transfer, and sequentiality editing.
+> 🔼 MotionCLR supports versatile motion generation and editing, including de-emphasizing, emphasizing, in-place replacement, style transfer, and sequentiality editing.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: MotionCLR (/'moυ∫n klır/) supports versatile motion generation and editing.
 The blue and red figures represent original and edited motions. (a) Motion deemphasizing and emphasizing via adjusting the weight of 'jump'. (b) In-place replacing the action of 'walks' with 'jumps' and 'dances'. (c) Generating diverse motion with the same example motion. (d) Transferring motion style referring to two motions (style and content reference). (e) Editing the sequentiality of a motion.